Is time more valuable than money?

 Effective time management means you can maintain a healthy mental state.
 As your mind isn’t overburdened or overly occupied by this and that, you can identify the chances of learning that will lead to eventual growth.

 Time management essentially leads to time-saving.
 You have more hours on your hands.
-You might invest that time into taking a short course that would lead to professional development.
+You might invest that time into a short course leading to professional development.
 Or you can dedicate yourself to a hobby and later pursue it as a side venture.

 21. Cement Self-Discipline